Constellation Shaping for OFDM-ISAC Systems: From Theoretical Bounds to Practical Implementation: Low-Complexity Implementation of Constellation Shaping for ISAC

 \subsubsection{Optimizing Generalized PAS-compatible Constellations using an AE framework}

-Similar to conventional \ac{PAS}, constellations for generalized \ac{PAS} can be efficiently optimized using our autoencoder framework.
+Similarly to conventional \ac{PAS}, constellations for generalized \ac{PAS} can be efficiently optimized using our \ac{AE} framework by including the structural constraints of generalized \ac{PAS} into the \ac{AE}.
 The probability of occurrence of the constellation points is the outer product of the trainable target amplitude distribution and a fixed uniform distribution over the phase where $\vect{1}_{\tilde{M}_\varphi}$ is an all-one vector of length $\tilde{M}_\varphi$.
+The probability mass vector $\vect{p}_{\text{GPAS}}$ satisfies the constraints of a conventional \ac{PAS} constellation and replaces the probabilities $\vect{p}$ in the \ac{AE} shown in Fig.~\ref{fig:AE:setup}.